colorer/Colorer-library/README.md

 This options available for build

   * COLORER_INTERNAL_BUILD - This CMakeLists.txt called from other cmake project.
 Default 'OFF'.
-  * COLORER_USE_CONAN - Use Conan for dependencies.
+  * COLORER_BUILD_WITHOUTVCPKG - Build without vcpkg, for example on linux.
 Default 'OFF'.
   * COLORER_WINx86 - Set on if building for Windows x86.
 Default 'OFF'.
   * COLORER_TOOLS_BUILD - Build colorer tools.
 Default 'ON'.
   * COLORER_BUILD_TEST - Set on to build test.
 Default 'OFF'.